Fire breaks out in Auburn apartment building

 At least one witness reported hearing a boom just before flames and smoke appeared.
 Another heard a what sounded like two pops while another witness said it sounded like a gunshot.

 Several witnesses reported hearing people arguing at the building shortly before flames appeared.
-When the fire was first called in, there were reports that one person was unaccounted for, although it was believed all occupants made it out.
+When the fire was first called in, there were reports that one person was unaccounted for, although it was later established that all occupants had made it out.

+An investigation into the cause of the fire was continuing into Thursday night.
+Fire officials said there were no early indications that the blaze was suspicious.

 As firefighters fought the fire from above, below and within, flames appeared to surge again at about 1:40 p.m., burning through the roof as firefighters worked from ladders.
 Around that time, firefighters inside the four-story brick building were ordered outside.